searxng/searxng/docs/admin/settings/settings_redis.rst

 .. _Redis.from_url(url): https://redis-py.readthedocs.io/en/stable/connections.html#redis.client.Redis.from_url

-A redis DB can be connected by an URL, in :py:obj:`searx.redisdb` you will find a description to test your redis connection in SerXNG.
+A redis DB can be connected by an URL, in :py:obj:`searx.redisdb` you will find a description to test your redis connection in SearXNG.
 When using sockets, don't forget to check the access rights on the socket::

   ls -la /usr/local/searxng-redis/run/redis.sock